 As mentioned above, this differs from LLC members, who aren’t employees of their businesses for tax, unemployment insurance, workers’ compensation, or other legal purposes.

 This means that a corporation could cost more than an LLC to operate if it has to pay for unemployment insurance and workers’ compensation coverage for employees.

-There are two types of corporations: S corporations, which are also called small business corporations, and C corporations, or regular corporations.
+There are two types of corporations: S Corps, which are also called small business corporations, and C Corps, or regular corporations.

-- When you form a corporation, it automatically becomes a C corporation for federal tax purposes.
+- When you form a corporation, it automatically becomes a C Corp for federal tax purposes.

 This is the only type of business that isn’t a pass-through entity.
 Instead, it’s taxed separately from its owners.

-A C corporation has to pay income taxes on net income and file its own tax returns with the IRS.
+A C Corp has to pay income taxes on net income and file its own tax returns with the IRS.
 It also has its own income tax rate.

-- C corporations are subject to double taxation.
+- C Corps are subject to double taxation.
 Any direct payment of profits to shareholders is considered a dividend by the IRS and taxed twice.